The affinely invariant distance correlation: The affinely invariant distance correlation for multivariate normal populations

 where

-Once we have made these reductions, it follows that the matrix $\Lambda$ in (\ref{eq:Lambda}) can be written as $\Lambda = \LXY' \LXY$ and that it has norm less than 1.
-Indeed, by the {\em partial Iwasawa decomposition}\/ of $\widetilde\Sigma$, viz., the identity,
+Once we have made these reductions, it follows that the matrix $\Lambda$ in (\ref{eq:Lambda}) can be written as $\Lambda= {\Lambda_{XY}}' {\Lambda_{XY}}$ and that it has norm less than or equal to $1$.
+Indeed, by the \emph{partial Iwasawa decomposition} of $\widetilde\Sigma$, viz., the identity,